danharrin/alpine-mousetrap/README.md

 <div x-data="{}">
     <button
         type="button"
-        x-mousetrap.command+k.ctrl+k
+        x-mousetrap.command-k.ctrl-k
     >
         Button
     </button>
 </div>
 ```

 Check out the original [Mousetrap](https://github.com/ccampbell/mousetrap) documentation for more shortcut examples.

-If you're registering more than one, separate them with a period.
+If the shortcut uses a `+`, replace it with a `-`.
+If you're registering more than one shortcut, separate them with a period.

 Alternatively, you can invoke a custom function when the keyboard shortcut is hit: